 What are clinical pathways?

-Clinical pathways – sometimes called care maps – are plans of best clinical practice for patients with a specific diagnosis.
-These pathways are evidence-based and patient-centered to best guide the delivery of high quality care.
-Our clinical pathways help us standardize certain care practices to reduce variability in care, improve efficiency and ultimately improve outcomes – like a patient going home after rehabilitation.
+Clinical pathways – sometimes called “care maps” – are plans developed from the best clinical practice for patients with a specific diagnosis.
+These pathways are evidence-based and patient-centered, and serve as a roadmap in the delivery of high quality care.

 Clinical pathways are more than just a set of tools – they are an important indicator of the care a patient is likely to be provided.
 Clinical pathways are, in essence, a guide to help keep patients and their families informed of what type of care to expect.

 At Miller’s, Clinical Pathways are basic guidelines of care for patients with specific diagnoses such as: